-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: June 2021

-Scarlet Nexus is one of the many action adventure games set in an alternate reality of the near future, in which humans have gained extrasensory superpowers.
-This world is an exciting and somewhat unnerving look at a potential alternate reality for humanity and is really interesting in terms of exploring each level.
-While not really an open-world game as such, Scarlet Nexus gives players an insight into its concept of a ‘brain punk future’.
+Scarlet Nexus is an action-adventure game set in an alternate reality of the near future in which humans have gained extrasensory superpowers.
+This world is an exciting and somewhat unnerving look at a potential alternate reality for humanity and is really interesting in terms of exploration.
+While not exactly an open-world game, Scarlet Nexus gives players an insight into its concept of a ‘brain punk future.’
 This near-futuristic landscape of Japan takes modern-day science fiction from the West and fuses it with a classic anime style.
 The end result is a highly detailed and conceptually intriguing game world that’s definitely worth checking out if you like your dystopia with an anime vibe.

 Publisher: Warner Bros